zhangxunjia/react-projectile-motion/README.md

 ## 👀️ Introduce

 - This component is a projectile motion component.
 Theoretically, the motion trajectory can be from any point on the page to any other point.
+- Applicable scenarios include small balls flying into shopping carts, ball sports, and other special effects related to throwing sports
 - Support user-defined starting and ending positions for projectile motion
 - Support user-defined projectile
 - Support user-defined projectile motion end callback function